March 11, 2026

 Written by: Leyton Furlong

-Perched on top of St. Joseph’s Prospect Hill, overlooking bustling downtown, you’ll find a series of earthworks lined with cannons and wooden structures.
-During the Civil War, this was the site of an ambitious fortress built to scare off Confederate forces.
-However, the fort was dangerous to locals, and Fort Smith soon became more of a threat to its own people than the Rebels.
+Perched on top of Prospect Hill, overlooking bustling downtown St. Joseph and the Missouri River, you’ll find a series of earthworks lined with cannons and wooden structures.
+During the Civil War, this was the site of an earthen fort built to protect the city from any Confederate forces that may come up or down river or approach the city from the east.

 Why St. Joseph mattered in 1861

-In 1861, the nation was embroiled in a full-blown war.
+In 1861, the nation was embroiled in the Civil War.
 As a border state, Missouri’s loyalties were divided.
-At the Start of the War, the majority of St. Joseph’s population supported the Confederacy.
-Because of St. Joseph’s strategic position as a key rivertown on the Missouri River, the Union couldn’t afford to lose it.
-By late summer of 1861, the pressure to secure the city only grew as Rebel forces made frequent attempts to occupy the city, and a guerrilla sabotage near St. Joseph derailed a civilian train, killing 17.
+At the start of the war, the population of St. Joseph was split in its loyalties.
+Due to St. Joseph’s strategic position on the Missouri River, the Federal government needed to retain control of the city.
+By late summer of 1861, the pressure to secure the city only grew as Rebel forces made attempts to occupy the city, and guerrillas sabotaged a railroad bridge crossing the Platte River near St. Joseph which derailed a civilian train, killing 17 and wounding many others.

 Building Fort Smith on Prospect Hill

 From September to October of 1861, about 3,000 Union reinforcements arrived in St. Joseph to enforce martial law.
-The largest of these detachments was the 16th and 52nd Illinois Infantry Regiments under Colonel Robert F. Smith.
+The largest of these detachments was the 16th Illinois Infantry under the command of Col. Robert F. Smith.
 Col. Smith’s men wasted no time in setting up camp.
-Using former slaves, prisoners of war, and rebel sympathisers, Fort Smith was completed by November of 1861.
+Using prisoners of war, and rebel sympathizers, Fort Smith was completed by November of 1861.
 The Fort’s walls were constructed from dirt and rock with a series of cannons operated by Battery B of the 2nd Illinois Artillery Regiment.
-Some soldiers were said to have looted doors from local businesses to aid the construction.

 When practice shots went wrong